Slavery among Native Americans in the United States: American Southeast

 In John Norris' "Profitable Advice for Rich and Poor" (1712), he recommends buying 18 native women, 15 African men, and 3 African women.
 Slave traders preferred captive Native Americans who were under 18 years old, as they were believed to be more easily trained to new work.
 In the Illinois Country, French colonists baptized the Native American slaves whom they bought for labor.
 They believed it essential to convert Native Americans to Catholicism.
 Church baptismal records have thousands of entries for Indian slaves.
 In the eastern colonies it became common practice to enslave Native American women and African men with a parallel growth of enslavement for both Africans and Native Americans.
 This practice also lead to large number of unions between Africans and Native Americans.
 This practice of combining African slave men and Native American women was especially common in South Carolina.
 Native American women were cheaper to buy than Native American men or Africans.
 Moreover, it was more efficient to have native women because they were skilled laborers, the primary agriculturalists in their communities.
-During this era it wasn't uncommon for reward notices in colonial newspapers to mention runaway slaves speaking of Africans, Native Americans, and those of a partial mix between them.
+During this era it was not uncommon for reward notices in colonial newspapers to mention runaway slaves speaking of Africans, Native Americans, and those of a partial mix between them.

 Many early laborers, including Africans, entered the colonies as indentured servants and could be free after paying off their passage.
 Slavery was associated with people who were non-Christian and non-European.
 In a Virginia General Assembly declaration of 1705, some terms were defined:

 In the mid-18th century, South Carolina colonial governor James Glen began to promote an official policy that aimed to create in Native Americans an "aversion" to African Americans in an attempt to thwart possible alliances between them.
 In 1758, James Glen wrote: "It has always been the policy of this government to create an aversion in them Indians to Negroes."